oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 4. The JWT MUST contain an "aud" (audience) claim containing a value that identifies the authorization server as an intended audience.
 The {{RFC8414}} issuer identifier URL of the authorization server MUST be used as a value for an "aud" element to identify the authorization server as the intended audience of the JWT.

-5. The JWT MAY contain an "nonce" claim containing a String value that is provided by the authorization server to associate the Client Attestation PoP JWT with a particular transaction and prevent replay attacks.
+5. The JWT MAY contain an "nonce" claim containing a string value that is provided by the authorization server to associate the Client Attestation PoP JWT with a particular transaction and prevent replay attacks.

 6. The JWT MAY contain an "nbf" (not before) claim that identifies the time before which the token MUST NOT be accepted for processing.